 Which leads to: “Why 56 holes and what are they about?”
 There are many offered explanations available in the Wikipedia Article on the subject.
 The conclusion is that after many, many years and much study, no one can explain them.

-Each and every ancient site has a number associated with it.
+Each and every ancient site appears to have a number associated with it.
 An obvious example is the Giza Pyramid.
 It is a five sided pyramid which means the site number is 5 but!
 It is truncated so it is 6 sided.
 5 x 6 = 30 and you have its latitude and currently its longitude.
 The 5 and 6 also forms 56.

 The holes were dug 30″ deep.
 5 x 6 = 30, another use of 56.
 The diameter of the circle is 891 feet which gives a circumference of 2799.4 feet or 2800 feet.
 And we can see 2800 x 2 = 5600.
 Another use of 56.

-Thus the 56 is not astronomical in nature.
-It is ceremonial.
-Whereas Stonehenge with its massive stones is for watching the heavens, the outer circle with its 56 silent white markers would have been for ceremony and remembrance.
-So the answer is not in the angle but the number itself.
-After all, 56 is 7 x 8 = 7 x 2³ and 2³ describes a three dimensional world.
-The diagonal of a square 2 units to the side is 2.8 and 2.8 x 2 = 5.6!
+Whereas Stonehenge with its massive stones is for watching the heavens, the outer circle with its 56 silent white markers were perhaps for ceremony and remembrance.
+The answer is not in the angle between them but the number 56 itself.

 This is one of the most important numbers to be found in the Torah, yet it is quiet and obscure.
 It keeps its own mystery.